fluencelabs/fRPC-Substrate/README.md

 * for an up-to-date look, all service assets, i.e., modules, are (re-) compiled (1)
 * a (new) Deal with both on-chain and off-chain activities is created (2)
   * the wasm modules and config are uploaded to IPFS node where deal-participating peer's workers can fetch the package by CID
 * now you have to get involved!
 You are presented with two transactions, one after the other, for you to sign.
 To sign a transaction, copy and paste the uri to your browser and Metamask should pop up with a signing request eventually.
-A transaction is displayed only in hex, so double-check the other request parameters to make sure you're signing the Mumbai transaction.
-This is what you should see:
+Before signing a transaction, carefully inspect its origin and content.
+Different wallets have different security features.
+If you are using MetaMask, carefully review your Security & Privacy settings.
+This is what you should see when you sign a transaction:
 ![Sign TX](./images/sign_tx_metamask.png)
   * first transaction is for the Deal on-chain creation (3)
   * second transaction is for the Deal's on-chain matching (4)